grantnorwood/testing-react-with-jest/README.md

 * Download & install from the [nodejs.org](https://nodejs.org/en/) site _(simplest method)_
 * ... _or_, for maximum fun with switching quickly between various versions of Node.js, [install NVM](https://github.com/creationix/nvm)

+#### Yarn vs NPM

+They're both great package managers, and because the example app was built using [Create React App](https://github.com/facebook/create-react-app#creating-an-app), you can choose either one.

+Just be aware that the `npm` command is included with your Node.js installation, but you'll need to `npm install --global yarn` if you choose to use Yarn instead.

 ### A Code Editor (IDE)